usa-npn/gridded_models/README.md

 ## Deployment

 The populate_climate_data.py and gridded_models_nightly_update.py scripts are ran nightly through cronjobs.
-This maintains the flow of incoming climate data, production of new geotiffs, communication with Geoserver about the location of the new maps.
+This maintains the flow of incoming climate data, production of new geotiffs, and communication with the Geoserver instance that these maps are available.

 ## Versioning